utshomax/postman-docs/src/pages/docs/reports/security-audit-reports.md

 * **Active warnings by severity** -
 * **Active warnings by type** -
 * **Active warnings over time by type** -

+## Exposed tokens in public documentation

+The **Exposed tokens in public documentation** report provides the following information for the past 30 days:

+* **Published documentation scanned** - The number of published documentation sets that were reviewed by the Token Scanner.
+* **Published documentation with exposed tokens** - The number of published documentation sets that have an exposed token.
+* **Total exposed tokens** - The number of tokens that are exposed across all published documentation sets.
+* **Exposed tokens by type** - The number of exposed tokens by type.
+* **Exposed tokens over time** - The number of tokens that were exposed each day.